k88hudson/libtastic/README.md

 ## What is this?

 Libtastic is an example repository that demonstrates how to to write and publish a JS library for Node and the browser.
-You might find it useful as a scaffold or an example to work from if you are writing such a library and questions around testing, automation, code quality, or how to distribute cross-compatible builds.
+You might find it useful as a scaffold or an example to work from if you are writing such a library and have questions around testing, automation, code quality, or how to distribute cross-compatible builds.

 If you're building something that doesn't need to be published to npm, requires more intensive functional testing, and/or you want to use Task Cluster for CI, you might consider taking a look at Standard8's [example-addon-repo](https://github.com/mozilla/example-addon-repo).